mo-soliman/Computer-Vision-Deep-Learning-Python/Project 07 - Facial-Landmarks/README.md

 results to the pre-trained facial landmarks model (Ensemble of regression trees) (68 points) and the program will output the image highlighting the facial landmarks.

-To fire the first program, type the first/second/third command to run the program on a pre-saved image.
+To run the first program, type the first/second/third command to run the program on a pre-saved image.

-To fire the second program, type the fourth command to run the program on the laptop camera.
+To run the second program, type the fourth command to run the program on the laptop camera.

 Thanks to pyimage search.